 NOTE 8 - DEVELOPER TRANSACTIONS

 The Developer has agreed to fund the general operations of the District.
-In connection with that agreement, Developer contributions to the general fund were \$52,235 which includes a receivable of \$7,369 at September 30, 2018.
+In connection with that agreement, Developer contributions to the general fund were \$31,552.
+The District also reported \$7,113 in unearned revenues at September 30, 2019.